5GZORRO/accord-sla-TMF623/availability-template/text/sample.md

 We will apply any Service Credits only against future payments otherwise due from you for the Service.
 At our discretion, we may issue the Service Credit to the credit card you used to pay for the billing cycle in which the Service did not meet the Service Commitment.
-Service Credits will not entitle you to any refund or other payment from {{% "Operator A" %}}.
+Service Credits will not entitle you to any refund or other payment from the named SLAProvider.
 A Service Credit will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar
 ($1 USD).
 Service Credits may not be transferred or applied to any other account.
 Unless otherwise provided in the Order Agreement, your sole and exclusive remedy for any unavailability, non-performance, or other failure by us to provide the Service is the receipt of a Service Credit (if eligible) in accordance with the terms of this SLA.